kide-vm/kide/lib/ast/README.md

 Similarly, the result of compiling is two-fold: a static and a dynamic part.

 - the static part are objects like the constants, but also defined classes and their methods
-- the dynamic part is the code, which is stored as streams of instructions in the MethodDefinition
+- the dynamic part is the code, which is stored as streams of instructions in the CompiledMethod

 Too make things a little simpler, we create a very high level instruction stream at first and then run transformation and optimisation passes on the stream to improve it.